Early Assurance Program with Drexel University College of Medicine for Drexel Juniors

 - Sustained clinical volunteer and community service experience during college

 - Knowledge and awareness of the challenges of medical school, physician practice in the era of managed care, overall trends in U.S. health care and restrictions on lifestyle choices

-The MCAT results are not required at the time of application.
-Students should be prepared to take the MCAT in the spring or summer of their junior year.
+The MCAT results are not required at the time of application to the Early Assurance Program.
+Students accepted to the Early Assurance Program should be prepared to take the MCAT in the spring or summer of their junior year.

 Early Assurance Program Statistics